in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-regions-and-availability-zones.md

 </div>

-## Regions and Zones
+## Regions and Zones - Need

+Why do we need Regions and Zones?

-Let's first understand the need for Regions and Zones with an example:
+Let's first understand that with a simple scenario.

+### Step 1 : Single Data Center

-Imagine that your application is deployed in a data center in London.
+Scenario: Imagine that your application is deployed in a data center in London.

 ![](/images/aws/vpc/1-SingleDataCenter.png)

 What would be the challenges?
 - Challenge 1 : Slow access for users from other parts of the world (**high latency**)
 - Challenge 2 : What if the data center crashes?
 	- Your application goes down (**low availability**)

-## Multiple data centers
+### Step 2 : Multiple data centers in London

 Let's **add in one more data center** in London.